-After this date, the Special Enrollment Period begins.
-The Special Enrollment Period runs from April 1st through December 31st and it allows a consumer, who experiences a qualifying event, to enroll in a new health insurance plan or make changes to an existing one.
+After Open Enrollment Ends, the Special Enrollment Period begins.
+The Special Enrollment Period allows a consumer, who experiences a qualifying event, to enroll in a new health insurance plan or make changes to an existing one.

 A consumer has 60 days from the date of a qualifying event, including the date of the qualifying event, to apply for coverage or make a change to an existing plan.
 The 15th of the month is the cutoff date for a 1st of the following month effective date (see below for exceptions to this effective date).
 For your convenience, a full list of qualifying events is below.

 If the customer is adding a newborn, the effective date will be the actual birth date.
 If the customer is adding a child due to adoption, the effective date is the actual placement date of the adoption.

 The earliest effective date is the first day of the following month.
 For example if the marriage was on 5/7/2018, their earliest possible effective date would be 6/1/18.